 Duluth is a major destination for cargo ships carrying goods across the world.
 The S.S.
 William A. Irvin, a ship that carried iron ore and coal to Great Lakes ports for 40 years, now houses a museum that features a 2,000-horsepower steam turbine engine, delicate antique fixtures and historic exhibits.
 Brave souls can plan a visit in October for the haunted ship tour.

 Near the iconic Aerial Lift Bridge, you will find the Lake Superior Maritime Visitor Center.
 This free museum seeks to preserve the maritime heritage of Lake Superior and the Port of Duluth-Superior by showcasing artifacts, documents, publications and photographs.
 While you’re there, ask for a shipping schedule to view incoming barges.

 Duluth has a rich arts scene that showcases a variety of music, visual art and theater.
 The Duluth Art Institute rotates exhibits throughout the year, and the Tweed Art Museum features more than 9,000 pieces representing a range of cultures and art history periods.

 See a show at The Duluth Playhouse, or catch the Teatro Zuccone improv troupe or an independent film at the Zeitgeist Center.
+Recently restored, the NorShor Theatre made its long-awaited return to downtown Duluth in 2018 with a full roster of events.
 Duluth is also a hub for live music, and was home to famous acts such as Bob Dylan and Trampled by Turtles.
 Annual music fests include the Bayfront Blues Festival, Bayfront Reggae & World Music Festival and Duluth Homegrown Music Festival.